Andrewcpu/solar_time_calculator_rust/README.md

 # Sunrise and Sunset Calculator

 This Rust application calculates the sunrise and sunset times for a given date, time, latitude, and longitude.
-It is particularly useful for astronomy enthusiasts, photographers, hikers, or anyone interested in observing the natural phenomena of sunrise and sunset.
+It is based on the NOAA Global Monitor Division's solar position calculations.
+The original formulas can be found here: https://gml.noaa.gov/grad/solcalc/solareqns.PDF

 ## Features